ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 "hello"
 ```

-- For is a structure used for collections of sequences.
+- "For" is a structure used for collections of sequences.
 - An easy way to remember this is that if we know the number of iterations we use "for", otherwise we use "while".
 - Especially in evolving data structures, this is very relevant.
 - "For" is very useful for iteration on each character of a string.